 Monster Road (Dir.
 Brett Ingram, 2004, 80 minutes)

 Monster Road is a documentary feature exploring the wildly fantastic worlds of legendary animator Bruce Bickford.
 Tracing the origins of Bickford’s iconoclastic worldview, the film journeys back to his childhood in a competitive household during the paranoia of the Cold War, and examines Bickford's relationship with his ailing father, George.

-Bruce Bickford’s collaborations with rock musician Frank Zappa (Baby Snakes, Dub Room Special, The Amazing Mr. Bickford) in the 1970s established him as an international cult figure.
+Bickford’s collaborations with rock musician Frank Zappa (Baby Snakes, Dub Room Special, The Amazing Mr. Bickford) in the 1970s established him as an international cult artist.
 Decades later, the reclusive animator works alone in a basement studio near Seattle, producing films for no apparent audience.
 Enchanted forests, maniacal torture chambers, hamburgers that morph into mythical monsters, and epic battles between giants, fairies, and anachronistic historical figures populate just a small corner of Bickford’s animated universe.

 Bruce is the sole caretaker of his father George, a retired aerospace engineer of the Cold War era who faces the tragic onset of Alzheimer’s disease.
 George’s talents for maximizing the use of space within missiles are mirrored by his son’s microcosmic animations, often featuring dozens of matchstick-sized figures fighting battles on a set the size of a dinner plate.